-This application is made under section 12A of the Town Planning Ordinance, to rezone the Application Site on the draft Mai Po and Fairview Park Outline Zoning Plan ("OZP") No. S/YL-MP/7.
+This application is made under section 12A of the Town Planning Ordinance, to rezone the Application Site on the approved Mai Po and Fairview Park Outline Zoning Plan ("OZP") No. S/YL-MP/8.
 The rezoning application aims to increase the plot ratio ("PR") from 0.4 (i.e. maximum permissible PR on the OZP) to 1.3, with a maximum building height ("BH") adjusted to not more than 10-storeys and not exceeding +42mPD by amending the Notes of the current "Other Specified Uses (Comprehensive Development to include Wetland Restoration Area)" ("OU(CDWRA)") zone.

 The Applicant, Profit Point Enterprises Limited, proposes to increase the development intensity, and revise the layout and form of the housing developments in the Application Site, in response to the drastic changes in the development site context and planning circumstances of the area.
 This proposed comprehensive residential development comprises of club house, landscaped open spaces, car parks, residential care homes for elderly (RCHE).
+The project layout is shown in Figure 0.1 and the indicative development parameters for the future landuses of the Application Site is summarised in the table below.

 The Application Site is located at Wo Shang Wai, Yuen Long.
 It is generally bounded by Castle Peak Road - Mai Po and San Tin Highway to the east, fishponds to the north, residential developments, namely Royal Palms and Palm Springs to the south, and Wo Shang Wai Village to the southeast.
+The wetland restoration area (WRA) portion of the site has been completed and operational since 2010.
+The residential portion of the site underwent initial site clearance and site formation in 2011-2013 and is currently pending construction.

-Indicative Development Parameters
+1 11 41 B 1 D 1 Indicative Development Parameters

-Application Site Area (Approx.) 207, 408m 2

-Areas of the Site (Approx.)

-Wetland 47,400m2
+47,400m 21,203m 39,072m

-Communal Open Space 21,203m 2
+21,203m

-Communal Landscape and Communal Perimeter Landscape 39,072m 2
+•

+39,072m

-Communal Streetside Landscape 2,988m2
+2,988m2

-Communal Water Body 5,103m 2
+5,103m

-Private Garden 15,444m2
+15,444m2

-Domestic Buildings and Clubhouse 42,078m2
+42,078m

-Internal Road/Driveway 34,120m 2
+34,120m

-Domestic Components

-Plot Ratio 1.3
+1.3

-Domestic 1.28
+1.28

-Non-Domestic 0.02
+0.02

-Maximum Domestic GFA (Approx.) 265,847m 2

-Maximum Non-Domestic GFA (Approx.) 3,800m 2

-Site Coverage (not more than) 25%

-Total Number of Units 3,751
+265,847m

+3,800m

+25%

+2370

-Average Unit Size (Approx.) 74.45m 2
+Average Unit Size (Approx.) 74.45m2

 Ancillary Recreational Facilities (Approx.) 11,581 m2

 Estimated Population 9,998

 Completion Year 2031